-We elected to apply the fair value option of ASC 825, 'Financial Instruments,'' specifically for the Credit Facility, which was consistent with our application of ASC 820 to our investments.
+We elected to apply the fair value option of ASC 825, 'Financial Instruments," specifically for the Credit Facility, which was consistent with our application of ASC 820 to our investments.
 Generally, the fair value of our Credit Facility is determined using a yield analysis which includes a DCF calculation and the assumptions that the Valuation Team believes market participants would use, including the estimated remaining life, counterparty credit risk, current market yield and interest rate spreads of similar securities as of the measurement date.
-As of each of December 31, 2018 and September 30, 2018, the discount rate used to determine the fair value of our Credit Facility was 30-day LIBOR, plus 2.85% per annum, plus a 0.50% unused commitment fee.
+As of June 30, 2019, the discount rate used to determine the fair value of our Credit Facility was 30-day LIBOR, plus 2.65% per annum, plus a 1.00% unused commitment fee.
+As of September 30, 2018, the discount rate used to determine the fair value of our Credit Facility was 30-day LIBOR, plus 2.65% per annum, plus a 2.85% per annum, plus a 0.50% unused commitment fee.
 Generally, an increase or decrease in the discount rate used in the DCF calculation may result in a corresponding increase or decrease, respectively, in the fair value of our Credit Facility.
-As of December 31, 2018 and September 30, 2018, our Credit Facility was valued using Level 3 inputs and any changes in its fair value are recorded in net unrealized depreciation (appreciation) of other on our accompanying Consolidated Statements of Operations.
+As of June 30, 2019 and September 30, 2018, our Credit Facility was valued using Level 3 inputs and any changes in its fair value are recorded in net unrealized depreciation (appreciation) of other on our accompanying Consolidated Statements of Operations.

-The following tables present our Credit Facility carried at fair value as of December 31, 2018 and September 30, 2018, on our accompanying Consolidated Statements of Assets and Liabilities for Level 3 of the hierarchy established by ASC 820 and the changes in fair value of our Credit Facility during the three months ended December 31, 2018 and 2017:
+The following tables present our Credit Facility carried at fair value as of June 30, 2019 and September 30, 2018, on our accompanyingConsolidated Statements of Assets and Liabilities for Level 3 of the hierarchy established by ASC 820 and the changes in fair value of our Credit Facility during the three and nine months ended June 30, 2019 and 2018: